Ymarfer Llawfeddygol Uwch (MSc)

 The MSc consists of three stages – stage T1 (first taught stage), stage T2 (second taught stage) and stage R (research dissertation stage):

-This stage lasts for nine months, and consists of three 20-credit modules totalling 60 credits, at Level 7.
+This stage lasts for nine months, and consists of three 20-credit modules at Level 7.

-The dissertation stage of the programme lasts for a further six months, to a total for the MSc of two years, and will include a dissertation of 60 credits at Level 7, to achieve a combined total of 180 credits at Level 7 to complete the MSc course.
+The dissertation stage of the programme lasts for a further six months and will include a dissertation of 60 credits at Level 7, to achieve a combined total of 180 credits at Level 7 to complete the MSc course.

 You may leave the course after successfully completing stage T1 with a Postgraduate Certificate, or after successfully completing stage T2 with a Postgraduate Diploma.